Skip To Main Content

 Gentry Johnson

-Gentry Johnson was named the head men's soccer coach by the Millsaps College Athletics Department in August 2023.
+Gentry Johnson was named Head Men’s Soccer Coach at Millsaps College in August 2023.

-During this time, Johnson was also head coach of the U23 Men’s Mississippi Blues SC in 2021 and was an assistant for Gaffa FC in 2020, both of the Gulf Coast Premier League.
+Beyond the collegiate ranks, Johnson has contributed to the growth of the game at the semi-professional level, serving as head coach of the U23 Mississippi Blues SC in 2021 and as an assistant coach with Gaffa FC in 2020, both members of the Gulf Coast Premier League.

-Johnson was named the 2023 Mississippi Soccer Association (MSA) Female Competitive Coach of the Year and the 2022 Mississippi Soccer Association (MSA) Male Competitive Coach of the Year.
-Additionally, he holds a USSF A-Youth License.
-Currently Johnson is completing his USSF A-Senior License.
-Johnson owns a USSF National Youth License and World Football Academy Coaching certificate.
+In recognition of his accomplishments, Johnson was named the 2023 Mississippi Soccer Association Female Competitive Coach of the Year and the 2022 MSA Male Competitive Coach of the Year.